telerik/ajax-docs/controls/imagebutton/client-side-programming/overview.md

 **RadImageButton** provides a flexible client-side API.
 You can easily interact with the button in the browser using the **RadImageButton** client-side object.
 In addition to a variety of [client-side events]({%slug imagebutton/client-side-programming/events/overview%}), the [client-side object model]({%slug imagebutton/client-side-programming/imagebutton-object%}) lets you achieve complicated tasks while avoiding unnecessary post-backs.

-## Getting the RadImageButton client-side object
+## Getting the RadImageButton Client-side Object

 **RadImageButton** creates a client-side object with the **ClientID** of the button.
 You can obtain the reference using the following JavaScript code: